Articles

 Can I migrate from Stripe Connect without re-onboarding my payees?

-Yes—Routable handles the transition by migrating your existing payment data without requiring payees to complete new KYC flows.
-This prevents the operational disruption and churn risk that comes from asking thousands of drivers, creators, or sellers to re-verify their information through a new system.
+Yes, Routable handles the transition by migrating your existing payment data without requiring payees to complete new KYC flows.
+This prevents the process disruption and churn risk that comes from asking thousands of drivers, creators, or sellers to re-verify their information through a new system.

 What payment rails matter most for payee retention in gig and marketplace businesses?